microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 They then check if the required emulators are currently running.

-If they are not, then it attempts to start an Android emulator named ```emulator``` (if one exists) and an iOS simulator named ```iPhone 6s (9.3)```.
-If these emulators don't exist on your computer, the task will exit and the tests will fail.
+If they are not, then it attempts to start an Android emulator named ```emulator``` (or specify a name by adding ```--androidemu yourEmulatorNameHere``` as an argument to the gulp task) and/or the latest iOS iPhone simulator.
+If this fails, the task will exit and the tests will fail.

-If you would like the tests to always restart the necessary emulators, add a ```-clean``` to the end of the command you'd like to run.
+If you would like the tests to always restart the necessary emulators (killing them if they are currently running), add a ```-clean``` to the end of the command you'd like to run.

 The desired unit tests are then run.